santoshndev/moodle-local_virus_scanner/README.md

 # #Installation:

 You can download the plugin from moodle plugin directory
+- install clamscan and update virus database on your web server (it's must otherwise plugin will not work)

 ###### Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.